vyfor/cord.nvim/README.md

   <a href="https://discord.gg/q9rC4bjCHv">Discord</a>
 </div>

+>[!IMPORTANT]
+> Cord no longer requires Rust to be installed.
+Rust component will be automatically downloaded from GitHub Releases.

 ## 💎 Features
 - 🌐 **Client-Server Design** — Handles multiple Neovim instances with a single connection to Discord.
 - ⚡ **Performance in Mind** — Lightweight, dependency-free, with blazingly-fast startup.